 Mine turned into level 4 (extreme) endometriosis and severe adenomyosis.
-It developed to this stage because I was told the pain was 'normal' and to 'just put up with it' for 7 years.
+It developed to this stage because I was told the pain was 'normal' and to 'just put up with it' for seven years.

 A hysterectomy is also not a cure.
 The endometriosis cells outside of the uterus will still grow with the remaining estrogen you have, even if you have your ovaries removed.
 Although, a hysterectomy does cure adenomyosis, a related disease.

-No one knows what causes endometriosis, why some patients have extreme growths, why others have no pain.
+No one knows what causes endometriosis, why some patients have extreme growths, or why others have no pain.
 Both the medical and natural health communities are still searching for answers.
-No cure for this condition has been discovered; only medications and therapies that may help manage the symptoms.
+No cure for this condition has been discovered, only medications and therapies that may help manage the symptoms.

-Disclaimer: I am not a doctor or pharmacist, although I have extensive experience with endometriosis and adenomyosis (see notes in each section below).
-Please see your doctor to get a diagnosis and appropriate treatment.
+I am not a doctor or pharmacist, although I have extensive experience with endometriosis and adenomyosis (see notes in each section below).
+Please see your doctor for a diagnosis and appropriate treatment.